Irish lamb stew, made with pearled barley (all photos © Guinness).

 There is no generic recipe for bouquet garni, but most French recipes combine bay leaf, parsley and thyme.

-Keep the parsley leaves for garnish, but tie the stalks in the bouquet garni.
+Keep the parsley leaves for garnish, but tie the stalks in the bouquet garni rather than throw them away.
 They have lots of flavor.

 Pearl barley, or pearled barley, is barley that has been processed to remove the hull and the bran.